 If you are running with knee arthritis and your joints are not prepared, you may experience more pain and pain may actually spread to other joints due to potential compensations.

-Disclaimer: This post is for informational purposes only.
+Disclaimer: This post is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
-It does not create a doctor-patient relationship between Dr. Alyssa and you.
+It does not create a doctor-patient relationship between Dr. Kuhn and you.
 You should not make any change in your health regimen or diet before first consulting a physician and obtaining a medical exam, diagnosis, and recommendation.
-Move Well Age Well, LLC and Dr. Alyssa Kuhn, PT, DPT are not liable or responsible for any advice, course of treatment, diagnosis or any conclusions drawn, services or product you obtain through this video or site.
-Try all exercises at your own risk.
+Move Well Age Well, LLC and Dr. Alyssa Kuhn, PT, DPT are not liable or responsible for any advice, course of treatment, diagnosis or any conclusions drawn, services or product you obtain through this post, video or site.
+Complete all exercises at your own risk.